manoelgadi/TECHNOLOGY/README.md

 * * `flask_app.py`: The main Flask application file generated after completing video 2.
 * * `01_ai_prompt_for_ml_model.txt`: The prompt used at the start of video 2 to generate the synthetic data and the machine learning model.
 * * `flask_app.py`: This is the main Python file for the Flask application, handling the routing, logic, and serving of web pages generated after completing video 2.
-* * `index.html`: This is the HTML file that defines the structure and content of the main page of the web application.
+* * `index.html`: This is the HTML file that defines the structure and content of the main page of the web application adapted from Grayscale Bootstrap template during the video 2.
 * * `startbootstrap-grayscale-gh-pages.zip`: This is a backup for the Grayscale Bootstrap template, the original can be downloaded from: [https://startbootstrap.com/previews/grayscale]